nextflow-io/training/docs/nf_customize/03_execution.md

 You can use you new samplesheet with the `--input` parameter in your execution command.

-In this case, the other parameters in the test profile can be ignored as they are not explicitly required by the pipeline.
+In this case, the other parameters in the test profile (e.g., `config_profile_name` and `max_cpus`) can be ignored as they are not explicitly required by the pipeline or in this Gitpod environment.

 !!! question "Exercise"